TristinRohr/Find-My-Brewey/README.md

 ## Contributing

-Find my Brewery is a community-driven platform, and we welcome contributions to improve the database of breweries.
+Find My Brewery is a community-driven platform, and we welcome contributions to improve the database of breweries.
 If you know of a brewery that's missing from our listings or if you have any suggestions for enhancing the user experience, feel free to reach out or submit a pull request on GitHub.

 ## About